wise-team/steem-wise-core/README.md

 # Steem WISE (core library)

 Vote delegation system for STEEM blockchain: common library for browser & node.
+Vote delegation system for STEEM blockchain: common library for browser & node.
+Wise allows you to securely grant other users your voting power under conditions specified by you.

+## How does WISE work?

+In short: WISE allows you to delegate your vote under **strictly defined criteria**.

+For example, you know that @andrejcibik is a great web designer.
+Thanks to WISE, you can give him the opportunity to use your vote:

+- in a safe way
+- under strictly defined rules (the post must meet the rules you had set).
+In this case, you will allow to use your vote only for posts with the # design tag.
+- with limited voting power

+How is this possible?
+Using WISE, you place on Steem blockchain the rules under which @andrejcibik can use your vote.
+In the meanwhile, you run a daemon, which iterates blockchain head waiting for a voteorder from @andrejcibik to emerge.
+When the daemon encounters the voteorder — it performs validation.
+It checks if the post and weight in the order meet the criteria set previously in the rules.
+If the result of the validation is positive — daemon casts a vote.
+If not — a custom_json with information on rejection is posted to the blockchain. / _More info in [handbook](https://noisy-witness.github.io/steem-wise-handbook/introduction)._

 Currently, it is used by the following tools: